joshbegley/nyt-latest/README.md

 `There aren’t expected to be a lot of big-name candidates available, especially ones who have won big in the SEC.`\
 https://nytimes.com/athletic/6752762/2025/10/26/lsu-coaching-candidates-brian-kelly-fired/

-**Jaylen Brown says winless Celtics need to fix defensive rebounding problems**\
+**Jaylen Brown: Winless Celtics need to fix defensive rebounding problems**\
-`Through three games, Boston's defensive rebound rate ranks last in the league at 58.8 percent.`\
+`Through three games, Boston's defensive rebounding rate ranks last in the league at 58.8 percent.`\
 https://nytimes.com/athletic/6752583/2025/10/26/jaylen-brown-celtics-defensive-rebounding/

 **The lesson to learn from Brian Kelly's LSU tenure: Don't just hire the big name**\